FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_camera_calibration/apriltag-camera-calibration.rst

    *“Without a camera calibration, the best you could achieve is being able to turn towards the target.
-Range information would be incorrect.” – FTC navigation expert @gearsincorg*
+Range information would be incorrect.” – FIRST Tech Challenge navigation expert @gearsincorg*

-The FTC SDK contains such data for a limited number of webcams and resolutions.
+The *FIRST* Tech Challenge SDK contains such data for a limited number of webcams and resolutions.
 Teams can generate their own data, called **lens intrinsics**.

 Here’s one possible procedure, of several free choices available